codemanas/simple-poup-block-docs/docs/embed-video-in-popup.md

-If you want to make add a video to the popup, then please follow the following steps
+If you want to add a video to the popup, then please follow the following steps

 1. Go to a page.
 2. Type **"/simple popup blocks"** or simply add **Simple Popup Block**.